-Bioinformatic analyses are performed to evaluate the putative impact of the germline VUS on RNA and also on E-cadherin protein structure and function.
-Predictions are based on the conservation of a particular DNA sequence among species, the particular site where it occurs within the gene, the type of substitutions in terms of aminoacids and on protein structural information.
-Despite all the data obtain on computational analysis being accessible to most labs around the world, clinicians and researchers should be aware of their limitations to evaluate VUS.
-In fact, there is no correlation between in silico analysis and the clinical impact of CDH1 VUS.
+Bioinformatic analyses are performed to evaluate the putative impact of the germline VUS on RNA splicing and also on E-cadherin protein structure.
+Predictions are based on the conservation of a particular DNA sequence among species, the particular site where the variant occurs, the type of substitutions in terms of aminoacids, as well as on protein structural information.
+Despite the usefulness and availability of computational analysis to most labs around the world, clinicians and researchers should be aware of their limitations when evaluating VUS.

-A series of tests performed in transgenic cells in culture, commonly denominated as in vitro assays, were thus implemented to investigate the effects of DNA variants (VUS) in the quantity of protein produced, its localization within the cell, and how this change affects the correct function of E-cadherin.
-E-cadherin is a very important protein that guaranties an organized tissue structure and a proper interaction between their cells, what is called a proficient cell-cell adhesion.
-When cells are unable to establish an efficient cell-cell adhesion due to mutations in the CDH1 gene, cells acquire the ability to invade the organ and the adjacent tissues, and in this way to cause invasive cancer since the very beginning of the disease.
+Several tests performed in transgenic cells cultured in vitro, commonly denominated as in vitro assays, were thus implemented to investigate the effects of variants on protein level, localization within the cell, and function of E-cadherin.
+E-cadherin is a very important molecule that ensures an organized tissue structure and a correct interaction between epithelial cells, which is called a proficient cell-cell adhesion.
+Mutations in the CDH1 gene can, however, compromise cell-cell adhesion efficiency, awarding cells with increased ability to invade.
+Nevertheless, it remains to be determined the mechanisms underlying this invasive behavior and the in vivo effects associated with CDH1 VUS.

 To date, a large number of CDH1 germline VUS were found in different clinical settings and reported for functional evaluation at Seruca’s lab (IPATIMUP/i3S, Porto).
-The vast majority of them demonstrated to affect E-cadherin function.
-This information is sent to the genetic counsellors and to international colleagues that work in close collaboration with our group to improve the management and surveillance of HDGC patients and families.
-This work is performed without additional costs for the genetic labs that collaborate with us and for the patients.
-All services are free of charge, independently of the country or the institution that request the information.
+The vast majority of them demonstrated to affect E-cadherin function in vitro.
+Information concerning VUS functional effects is sent to genetic counsellors and to international colleagues that work in close collaboration with Seruca´s research group.
+This work is performed without additional costs for the genetic labs that cooperate with the team and for the patients, independently of the country or the institution that request the test.

-If you have received a genetic test result for a VUS missense CDH1 gene mutation, please contact us for information on how to obtain services for functional evaluation of your gene mutation at Seruca’s lab (IPATIMUP/i3S, Porto)
+If you have received a genetic test result of VUS alteration in the CDH1 gene, please have your genetic counselor contact us for information on how to obtain services for functional evaluation of your gene mutation at Seruca’s lab (IPATIMUP/i3S, Porto)

-If you have received a genetic test result for a VUS missense CDH1 gene mutation, please consider joining the PROMPT: Prospective Registry Of MultiPlex Testing registry to advance research and follow the status of your mutation.
+If you have received a genetic test result of a VUS alteration in the CDH1 gene, please consider joining the PROMPT: Prospective Registry Of MultiPlex Testing registry to advance research and follow the status of your variant.